diffblue/gitlab/doc/administration/postgresql/replication_and_failover.md

 With Patroni it is possible to run a major PostgreSQL upgrade without shutting down the cluster.
 However, this will require additional resources to host the new Patroni nodes with the upgraded PostgreSQL.
-In practice, with this procedure, you are creating a new Patroni cluster with a new version of PostgreSQL and and migrating the data from the existing cluster.
+In practice, with this procedure, you are creating a new Patroni cluster with a new version of PostgreSQL and migrating the data from the existing cluster.
 This procedure is non-invasive and does not impact your existing cluster before switching it off.
 But this can be both time and resource consuming and you should consider their trade-off with availability.